 Employers taking on apprentices

-If your organisation is interested in offering solicitor apprenticeship, here are some tips and things to think about:
+If your organisation is interested in offering solicitor apprenticeships in England here are some tips and things to think about:

-- can take on apprentices for the full 6 years or graduates for a shorter period (around 2.5 years)
+- You can take on apprentices for the full 6 years or graduates for a shorter period (around 2.5 years).

-- information and useful case studies on the Government's website to support employers and answer queries.
+- Information and useful case studies are on the Government's apprenticeships website to support employers and answer queries.